Two girls at school posing with xylophone mallets

 WFMT’s music donation program brings free instruments and music to school classrooms across the Chicagoland area and beyond.

-Schools can choose from five different instruments, a WFMT-curated Classical Chicago CD set, or a year-long music teacher subscription.
+Schools can choose from seven different instrument packages, or a year-long music teacher subscription.

 Apply for your free school resource and view all resources below.